ryan-mcclue/unsw/comp9032/learned.md

 carry is for unsigned arithmetic overflow is for signed arithmetic

+variable length instruction of same operation to account for small relative jumps

 AVR does not save registers on interrupt, nor any software interrupt instruction must preserve status register value inside interrupt to avoid nasty logic errors Interrupt priorities purely based on memory order (unlike NVIC)